datmemerboi/Find-A-Restaurant/README.md

 Database name: `rest`
 Table names: `members`, `joints`, `reviews`

-**23 Aug 19**
+**23 Aug 19 - Second Commit**
 > Rebuilding the entire software with certain changes and updates.
-Updates available in `/RestaurantFinder`.
+Updates available in `/RestaurantFinder`

+**26 Aug 19 - Third Commit**
+> Working Screenshots of the `/RestaurantFinder` files.
+Other factors will be updated soon.